merenlab/anvio/anvio/docs/programs/anvi-run-hmms.md

 ### Other things anvi-run-hmms can do

 - Add the tag `--also-scan-trnas` to basically run %(anvi-scan-trnas)s for you at the same time.
 It's very convenient.
+(But it only works if you are not using the `-I` or `-H` flags at the same time because reasons.)
 - Add the tag `--just-do-it` to hide all warnings and questions in case you don't want to deal with those.
 -  There are also parameters that can help speed up the runtime of this program.
 However, be aware of the limits of your system, especially if running on a SGE.
 For example, you can increase the number of threads or switch to hmmsearch if you are scanning  a large umber of HMMs.
 For more information on that, check out [here](http://merenlab.org/software/anvio/vignette/#anvi-run-hmms).